ArtiLuca/algorithms-and-puzzles/LeetCode/Search BST/README.md

  - if `val < curr.val` we then move the search to the **left subtree**.
  - otherwise, we move the search to the **right subtree**.

-Once we exit this loop, if the search was successful we return the current node `curr` which contains `val` as its value
+Once we exit this loop, if the search was successful we return the current node `curr` which contains `val` as its value and is the root of the subtree
-and is the root of the subtree $(curr, curr.left, curr.right)$ where `curr.left` and `curr.right` could possibly be `nullptr`.
+$(curr, curr.left, curr.right)$, where `curr.left` and `curr.right` could possibly be `nullptr`.
 If the search was not successful, then `curr` is `nullptr` so it is the root of an empty subtree.

 We can implement the search using both a *recursive* and *iterative* approach.
 I opted for latter, to not use extra memory on the stack.